hhajibadri/cse15l-lab-reports/lab1.md

 ![Image](Screenshot 2023-10-02 at 11.00.09 AM.png)

-**Here is the "ls" command with no arguments, it will display the directories and files below.**
+**Here is the "ls" command with no arguments, it will display the directories and files from the current directory.**

 ![Image](Screenshot 2023-10-02 at 11.00.16 AM.png)

-**Here is the "ls" command with a directory as an argument, it will display the files and directories inside.**
+**Here is the "ls" command with a directory as an argument, it will display the files and directories inside the specified directory.**

 ![Image](Screenshot 2023-10-02 at 11.00.26 AM.png)